HL7 Interfaces Configured Faster with PilotFish’s HL7 Interface Engine Solutions

-- Deploying your HL7 interfaces is as easy as drag and drop, copy your interface configuration files or deploy them through any major change control and/or build automation framework.
+- Deploying your HL7 interfaces is as easy as drag & drop, copy your interface configuration files or deploy them through any major change control and/or build automation framework.

 PilotFish’s HL7 Interface Engine solution consists of the eiConsole and eiPlatform to provide a complete Java framework for the high volume, secure, runtime processing of interfaces.
-Your HL7 default interfaces now can usually be configured and deployed in less than 30 minutes!
-Reuse of established HL7 interfaces can be even quicker.
+Your HL7 default interfaces now usually can be configured and deployed in less than 30 minutes!
+Reuse of HL7 Interfaces can be even quicker.

-PilotFish enables multiple patterns for reuse including: cloning existing interfaces and tweaking them; utilizing a library of existing templates to select the closest to what is required for new one; using an existing interface as-is for multiple integration points and chaining “standard” interfaces with implementation-specific variants.
+PilotFish enables multiple patterns for reuse including: cloning existing interfaces and tweaking them; utilizing a library of existing templates to select the closest to what is required for a new interface; using an existing interface as-is for multiple integration points and chaining “standard” interfaces with implementation-specific variants.